iZettle/api-documentation/finance-api/user-guides/fetch-purchase-information-for-card-transactions.md

 * [Related API reference](#related-api-reference)

 ## Prerequisites
-* Make sure that authorization is set up using [Authorization OAuth2 API](../../authorization.adoc).
+* Make sure that authorization is set up with the required OAuth scope using [Authorization OAuth2 API](../../authorization.adoc).
 <!-- to be continued if any -->

 ## Step 1: Find the card transaction UUID
 Using the Finance API, find the transaction UUID for card transactions for which you will fetch purchase information.

-1. Optional: Fetch your organisation UUID.
+1. Fetch the account card transactions.
-   > **Tip:** You don't need to fetch the organisation UUID, as you can specify the organisation UUID as `self` in requests that require it.

     ```
-    GET users/me
+    GET /organizations/self/accounts/liquid/transactions?start={start_date}&end={end_date}&includeTransactionType=CARD_PAYMENT&includeTransactionType=CARD_REFUND
     ```
    Example:

-   The following example response returns organisation UUID `ab305d54-75b4-431b-adb2-eb6b9e546013`.

-    ```
-    {
-        "uuid": "de305d54-75b4-431b-adb2-eb6b9e546014",
-        "organizationUuid": "ab305d54-75b4-431b-adb2-eb6b9e546013"
-    }
-    ```

-2. Fetch the account card transactions.
-   > **Tip:** You specify the organisation UUID as `self`.

-    ```
-    GET /organizations/{organizationUuid}/accounts/{accountTypeGroup}/transactions?{start}&{end}&includeTransactionType=CARD_PAYMENT&includeTransactionType=CARD_REFUND
-    ```
-   Example:

    The following example request fetches card transactions of the merchant's Zettle liquid account.

    ```
-   GET /organizations/self/accounts/liquid/transactions?start=2017-01-01&end=2021-06-07&includeTransactionType=CARD_PAYMENT&includeTransactionType=CARD_REFUND
+   GET /organizations/self/accounts/liquid/transactions?start=2021-01-01&end=2021-06-07&includeTransactionType=CARD_PAYMENT&includeTransactionType=CARD_REFUND
    ```

-   The following example response returns `originatingTransactionUuid` as `aefbced2-9728-11eb-aa46-1cae508bb7b5` for a card payment transaction and `originatingTransactionUuid` as `a4b1fc70-3427-11e9-89d7-88df8a0a0855` for a card refund transaction.
+   In the following example response, the Finance API returns `originatingTransactionUuid` as `aefbced2-9728-11eb-aa46-1cae508bb7b5` for a card payment transaction and `originatingTransactionUuid` as `a4b1fc70-3427-11e9-89d7-88df8a0a0855` for a card refund transaction.

     ```json
     {